ckishimo/juniper-ztp-upgrade/README.md

 ### Requirements
 This solution requires the following:
+1. Update the server ip address in the `ztp-upgrade.slax` script
-1. One Juniper device to be upgraded
+2. One Juniper device to be upgraded
-2. DHCP server configured with a pool of ip address and the Juniper ZTP extensions
+3. DHCP server configured with a pool of ip address and the Juniper ZTP extensions
-3. Junos initial configuration file (`network-base-dhcp.conf`) provided by the DHCP server
+4. Junos initial configuration file (`network-base-dhcp.conf`) provided by the DHCP server
-4. Web server providing:
+5. Web server providing:
    - All Junos firmware files to be used (ie: `jinstall*`)
    - ASCII file called `firmwares` containing the list of Junos files to use
    - The script `ztp-upgrade.slax`